eljoujat/eljoujat.github.io/_posts/2015-07-09-jenkinsbot.md

 docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -v /media/eljaoujat/Linux/job/labs/docker/skype:/scripts/scripts -e DISPLAY=unix$DISPLAY --device /dev/snd  eljoujat/skype:V1.2
 {% endhighlight %}

-- To test  :  just send a messgae to the jenkins robot telling him to run a job .
+- To test  :  just send a messgae to the jenkins Bot telling him to run a job .

 > “I believe that there is always an other way to do it, and i hope that you let me know .”